dhutty/1ex/README.md

 ## Homebrew

-Package management for macOS and linux.
+Declarative package management for macOS and linux using homebrew and [brewfiles](./Homebrew).

 ## testing